Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Equal-angular-momenta black holes in five dimensions

-In a four-dimensional Kerr space-time, the speed-of-light surface has a complicated structure and its radius depends on the angular coordinate $\theta $ \cite{Duffy:2005mz}.
+In a four-dimensional Kerr space-time, the speed-of-light surface has a complicated structure and its radius depends on the angular coordinate $\theta $ \cite[Appendix]{Duffy:2005mz}.
 In our set-up, the radius $r_{\rm {L}}$ of the speed-of-light surface is independent of all the angular variables.
-When $\Omega _{+}<L^{-1}$, the speed-of-light surface is absent; this is the situation in which we are interested.
+When $\Omega _{+}<L^{-1}$, the right-hand-side of (\ref{eq:rL}) is negative and the speed-of-light surface is absent; this is the situation in which we are interested.
 We can find the maximum value of the spin parameter $a$ for which there is no speed-of-light surface as follows.
-We first use the cubic (\ref{eq:cubic}) to write the mass parameter $M$ in terms of the event horizon radius $r_{+}$ and $\Omega _{+}$ \cite{Kunduri:2006qa}:
+We first use the cubic (\ref{eq:cubic}) to write the mass parameter $M$ in terms of the event horizon radius $r_{+}$ and $\Omega _{+}$ \cite[Eq.~(6)]{Kunduri:2006qa}:

 and then the angular speed of the event horizon $\Omega _{+}$ (\ref{eq:OmegaH}) takes the form

 Thus $\Omega _{+} = L^{-1}$ when $a=a_{\rm {max}}$, where

 Our equal-angular-momenta black hole space-time therefore has a ``shell-like'' structure, with three key surfaces at constant values of the radial coordinate $r$, namely: the event horizon $r=r_{+}$ (\ref{eq:horizon}), the stationary limit surface $r=r_{\rm {S}}$ (\ref{eq:rs}) and the speed-of-light surface $r=r_{\rm {L}}$ (\ref{eq:rL}).
 For fixed values of the mass parameter $M$ and AdS length $L$, the location of the stationary limit surface (\ref{eq:rs}) is independent of the spin parameter $a$, but the event horizon radius and speed-of-light surface (if it exists) depend on $a$.